pallets-eco/flask-security-3.0/docs/customizing.rst

 =================

-Flask-Security bootstraps your application with various views for handling its configured features to get you up and running as quick as possible.
+Flask-Security bootstraps your application with various views for handling its configured features to get you up and running as quickly as possible.
 However, you'll probably want to change the way these views look to be more in line with your application's visual design.